1111 #0042 by Kevin Abosch (installation view)

 How can I buy a piece from the 1111 collection?

 Pieces can be purchased on OpenSea or via private sales.
-Check the Collection page for available tokens.
+Check the Collection page for available tokens and the 1111s currently for sale (updated every 3 hours).

 What does 'Burnt' mean in the collection?

 Burnt tokens are pieces that have been permanently removed from circulation by their owners — typically by sending them to a designated burn address on Ethereum, such as 0x000000000000000000000000000000000000dead.
-They may still remain visible on-chain, but they are effectively off the market forever.
+Like the 1111 #1086, they may still remain visible on-chain, but they are effectively off the market forever.
 This reduces the circulating supply and can increase the relative rarity of the remaining tokens in the collection.

 Satellites?